palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

                                                [--traceback] [--no-color]
                                                [--flush]

-    Load OCD Election models with data scraped from the CAL-ACCESS website.
+    Load the OCD Election model with data from the ScrapedCandidateElection model.

     optional arguments:
       -h, --help            show this help message and exit